Katsevich-Lab/sceptre/README.md

   users through the entire process of analyzing their data using `sceptre`.

-`sceptre` v1 facilitates the entire analysis pipeline for single-cell CRISPR screens, starting from UMI count data obtained from tools like 10X Cell Ranger.
+`sceptre` v1 facilitates an entire analysis pipeline for single-cell CRISPR screens, starting from UMI count data obtained from tools like 10X Cell Ranger.